tarantool/tarantool-internals/source/qsync.rst

  - only **one** master node is supported within a cluster;
- - quorum should fit the ``N/2+1`` formula, where ``N`` is number of replicas in a cluster.
+ - quorum should fit the ``N/2+1`` formula, where ``N`` is a number of replicas in a cluster.

 To refresh memory about network connections architecture lets put some marks about ``applier`` and ``relay``.
 When replication